| Home

 on Ship Collision Dynamics We

-water.
-A mathematical model was developed for conducting time domain
+A mathematical model was developed for conducting time domain simulations.

-simulations.
 The model was later validated by experimental studies.
-The model
+The model was

-was developed at Bangladesh University of Engineering & Technology (BUET)
+developed at Bangladesh University of Engineering & Technology (BUET) and

 Journal